cloudfoundry-attic/stac2/README.md

 As noted in the introduction section, for your stac2 installation to work correctly, you will need to create a properly formatted and completely specified cloud configuration file that represents your cloud.
 There is a fully documented [sample config](https://github.com/cloudfoundry/stac2/blob/master/nabv/config/clouds/sample-config.yml) in nabv/config/clouds so when creating yours, model it off of this config file.
-For v1 clouds, it's a very simple excercise.
-The most complex part is creating a pool of users that stac will use when running the workloads.
+For v1 clouds, it's a very simple exercise.
+The most complex part is creating a pool of users that stac2 will use when running the workloads.
 Use vmc register for this and you will be fine.

 # Apps